hpcaubuserguide/hpcaub_userguide/userdoc/octopus/getting_connected.rst

 ====================

 SSH tunnels are handy for redirecting traffic from one host/port to another.
-Here are some links on how to create tunnels on various platfroms, since we will be using them in what follows:
+Here are some links on how to create tunnels on various platforms, since we will be using them in what follows:

   - native linux tunnel https://www.revsys.com/writings/quicktips/ssh-tunnel.html